 "The Bible account pictures the transformation process as a wrestling match between Jacob and "a man"-perhaps his better nature.
 By daybreak, "the hollow of Jacob's thigh was out of joint, as he wrestled with him," and Jacob was defeated.

-"Literally without a leg of his own to stand on, Jacob conceded to the overwhelming power of his better nature" (The Art of Peacemaking, May 6, 2002, CSS)
+Literally without a leg of his own to stand on, Jacob conceded to the overwhelming power of his better nature. ("The art of peacemaking", May 6, 2002 issue of the Christian Science Sentinel)